nathanpitman/categories_field.ft.ee_addon/README.md

 - **Show Category Group Names:** If enabled displays category group names between category groups.
 Useful when you have a categories field set to display multiple category groups.

-- **Collapse Category Groups:** If enabled category groups are collapsed by default.
+- **Collapse Category Groups:** If enabled category groups are collapsed by default in the control panel interface.

 - **Field Delimiter:** The character which is used to delimit the string of category IDs that are stored in ths custom field. i.e. "|"